Most Influential Chefs are commonly mistaken with Best Chefs in the World

 He holds eight Michelin Stars, the most Michelin Stars more than any other Spanish chef.
 He is also the one and only chef owning two 3-star restaurants in Spain, one in the Basque Country (2002) and the other one in Barcelona (2017).

 He started learning cooking when he was 14 at his parent’s owned restaurant, Bodegón Alejandro.
-Later he travel to France to get himself trained as pastry chef at the age of 17.
-While most of us spending most of our time hovering around or pursuing college degree, he took over his parent’s restaurant at the age of 20.
+Later he travels to France to get himself trained as a pastry chef at the age of 17.
+While most of us spend most of our time hovering around or pursuing a college degree, he took over his parent’s restaurant at the age of 20.
 He earned his very first Michelin Stars at the age of 25.
-8 years later, he opened his eponymous restaurant in Lasarte-Oria, which was awarded three Michelin stars and ranked 29th of best restaurant in the world by Restaurant in 2008 and 2011.
-Three characteristics for Berasategui to achieve perfection are excellent food products, artisanal techniques and on top of that, hard work.
+8 years later, he opened his eponymous restaurant in Lasarte-Oria, which was awarded three Michelin stars and ranked 29th of the best restaurant in the world by Restaurant in 2008 and 2011.
+Three characteristics for Berasategui to achieve perfection are excellent food products, artisanal techniques, and on top of that, hard work.

 3. Pierre Gagnaire – Restaurant Pierre Gagnaire (Paris, France)

 A French gastronomy and the most respective and imaginative chef and I would add, the emotional chef, opening the field of emotions through his food.
 He is the owner of the eponymous Pierre Gagnaire restaurant at 6 rue Balzac in Paris and won the Best Chef in the World award in 2015.
 On top of that, his restaurant was ranked in the S.Pellegrino World’s 50 Best Restaurants by industry magazine Restaurant, ranked number 3 for three consecutive years during 2006, 2007, and 2008.